owlchester/kanka-docs/docs/source/entities/maps/markers.md

 #### Custom Icon

 Boosted campaigns have access to **custom icons**, which can be icons from FontAwesome or RPGAwesome.

-Simply find a font that you like on those website, and copy the **class** in this field.
-For example, if you like FontAwesome's castle icon, put **fa-solid fa-castle-emblem**.
+For FontAwesome, simply find a font that you like on it, and click on the code snipper (looks something like `<i class="fa-solid fa-user"></i>`), and paste it into the custom icon field.
+The Snippet will be automatically transformed into a format accepted by Kanka, in this case `fa-solid fa-user`.

+In the case of RPGAwesome, copy-paste the icon's name prefixed by `ra ` in the field.
+For example, for the aura icon, type "ra ra-aura".

 This field also supports fully custom SVG icons.
 You can draw your icons in any vector drawing app and copy-paste the resulting SVG in this field.